elucca/OTM-Studytrack/documentation/architecture.md

 ## Control flow example

 The following sequence diagram depicts the control flow in the case of the user adding a course which does not yet exist in the database.
+This is a representative example of the manner in which the user layer, domain layer and data access layers interact.

 ![Adding a course - sequence diagram](misc/addcourseseq.png)